 General Medication – Bring along a Paracetamol based pain killer to ward off early headaches due to altitude sickness.
 Your guide should also bring along a first aid kit.

 Snacks – Bring along about 2 energy bars for each day on the trail, as well as other healthy energy foods such as raw nuts.

 Here are some great quality energy bars.

 Toiletries – In addition to the toiletry standards (toothbrush, toothpaste, travel soap etc), make sure to pack a roll of toilet paper for your hike.

-Book/Kindle – Machu Picchu reading material will really add to your overall experience.
-Some recommendations include The White Rock by Hugh Thomas which give a great background about the search for the Lost City.
-The Footprints Cusco & Inca Heartland guidebook also provides a brilliant overview of the history of the region.
+Book or Kindle – Machu Picchu reading material will really add to your overall experience.
+Some our best recommendations include The White Rock by Hugh Thomas which gives a great background about the search for the Lost City.
+The Footprints Cusco & Inca Heartland Guidebook also provides a brilliant overview of the history of the region.

-Camera – It is a great idea to bring along a camera to make these once-in-a-lifetime memories last.
-Some good options are given here, or you can bring along a GoProif you are worried about packing too heavily.
+Camera - cameras make these once-in-a-lifetime memories last.
+Some good options are given here, or you can bring along a GoPro Hero if you are worried about packing too heavily.
 Remember to bring along everything fully charged as there will be no charging points on the trail.